immunomind/immundata/README.md

       ```

   2. **Single-chain**

+  >[!NOTE]
+  > Please note that single-chain option does not (!) remove multiple chains per cell - yet.
+  > In other words, you will get multiple receptors per barcode.
+The paired chain option filter out
+  > chains which don't have the max number of reads or umis per barcode.
+So receptor numbers and sequences
+  > could differ significantly.

       Used for paired-chain data such as single-cell data to focus on the analysis of immune receptors with a specific chain.
 The data is pre-filtered to leave the data units with the specified chain only.